Company Profile

 1961 – present

 Neoteric Australia provided technical services, prototype components and occasional manufactured parts as well as experimental testing and model building.
 Neoteric operates its testing facility at Hastings, Victoria, Australia to the present day.
-A new Hovertrek™ model test program took place in 2001.
+A new Hovertrek™ model test program took place in Melbourne during 2001.

 2001 – present